-80% of retirees are assumed to be married and 15% of married employees are assumed to elect coverage for their spouse at retirement.
+20% of retirees are assumed to be married and have a spouse covered by the plan at retirement.
 Non-spouse dependents are deemed to be immaterial.

 i.
 Spouse Age

 Wives are assumed to be two years younger than their husbands.